 phonecall() function provided by the

-There’s one more thing we need to do before we can use our custom action: register the action with the Hyperview client.
+There’s one more thing to do before we can use our custom action: register the action with the Hyperview client.

 The Hyperview client is represented as a React Native component called